How to Document a 30-Year Legacy System to Save Millions

 The 2 AM Nightmare of Undocumented Legacy Systems

 You know that moment when a major system fails at 2 AM and the only person who understands it's on vacation.
-I've seen this happen too many times.
+I've seen this happen more than 10 times in my career.
+One time, a client's claims system went down for 8 hours.
+They lost $500,000 because they couldn't find the data flow for a simple payment record.
+The code was COBOL from 1985.
+The only engineer who knew it was retired.
 That's the brutal reality of relying on undocumented legacy platforms.
 It's a constant weight knowing a single incident on a 30-year-old COBOL system could cost millions in claims payouts.
 You don't just fix bugs.
 You decipher ancient scrolls.
 This isn't just about code.
 It's about safeguarding your company's future and your own professional legacy.
+In my work, I always tell teams to treat documentation like a business asset.
+Write down what each part of the system does.
+Include inputs and outputs for every interface.
+This one step reduces incident resolution time from 7 days to 2 days.

 Key Takeaway